bitovi/apple-icloud-medic/docs/jsdocs/public/components/edit-form/edit-form.viewmodel.md

 <a name="module_EditForm VM..fieldDefinitions"></a>

 ### EditForm VM~fieldDefinitions
-Creates a list of objects, each object is ...spread onto the rendered form component.
-This should NOT be set from a parent.
+Converts the supplied formDef into a list of field definitions for rendering.

 **Kind**: inner property of [<code>EditForm VM</code>](#module_EditForm VM)
+<a name="module_EditForm VM..This should be the single place for updating itemData directly.
-<a name="module_EditForm VM..Handles change events for consumer provided Field components"></a>
+Also handles change events for consumer provided Field components"></a>

+### EditForm VM~This should be the single place for updating itemData directly.
-### EditForm VM~Handles change events for consumer provided Field components()
-**Kind**: inner method of [<code>EditForm VM</code>](#module_EditForm VM)
+Also handles change events for consumer provided Field components() **Kind**: inner method of [<code>EditForm VM</code>](#module_EditForm VM)
 <a name="module_EditForm VM..Handles Semantic UI form component events"></a>